“You can’t teach an old dog new tricks” How many times have we heard this idiom?

 Neuroplasticity can be applied to all forms of learning.
 It’s the reason we can complete self-care (dress, feed, shower, etc.) without instructions or how we developed reading, writing, cooking, musical abilities, etc. Neuroplasticity builds our cognitive skills from concentration, attention and memory to executive functioning skills like planning, organizing and goal setting.
 All started out as simple steps we continued to practice over and over again.
 There’s truth to “practice makes perfect!”

-Even when we experience injury or trauma, the brain has the amazing potential to relearn skills through the process of neuroplasticity.
+Even when we experience injury, trauma or chronic pain, the brain has the amazing potential to relearn skills through the process of neuroplasticity.
 This is where an amazing rehabilitation team comes in!
 Through guided and supervised opportunities, anyone can relearn skills through repetitive skill practice, compensatory strategies, or the use of assistive devices.
 So, when it comes to your brain function either “use it or lose it” or “use it and improve it!”
 Neuroplasticity allows us to do both.